 Shopify is an immensely popular service that offers a 14-day free trial, but the platform isn’t for everyone.
 Whether you’re looking for more features or more simplicity, we’ve compiled a list of six alternatives to help you grow and manage your online business.

-Best for Solopreneurs and Small Startups
+Shopify Competitors for Solopreneurs and Small Startups

 Most sellers aren’t tech wizards — they know how to sew, create jewelry, or design the perfect T-shirt.
 Whether you’re selling handmade products from home or advertising your small company’s services, several online platforms help entrepreneurs take away the web hosting headaches by providing intuitive site builders.
 Upgraded plans often include a shopping cart, payment processing options, inventory management tools, and other staples of the eCommerce world.